Posted on: Jun 9, 2022 | 3 Min | Written by: HDFC ERGO Team

 Cost of Open-Heart Surgery

 Open-heart surgery cost is on the higher side as it is a major operation.
-In India, the average cost is between Rs 1.5 lakh and Rs 5 lakh depending on the heart condition, type of surgery and many other factors.
+The average cost of open-heart surgery in India is between Rs 1.5 lakh and Rs 5 lakh depending on the heart condition, type of surgery and many other factors.
 Due to the high risk associated with the surgery, doctors advise open-heart surgery only when other treatment methods have failed to treat the condition.

 Open-heart surgery cost in India depends on several factors, such as: